ifad/stradivari/README.md

   - tab "Tab label", "tab_div_id", foos.scope, present: (false|true)  do
     = render(partial: 'foos', locals: { foos: foos.scope })
 ```

 When a tab scope is empty, Stradivari will by default not show the tab.
 You can force the tab to show
 with the ```present: true``` option.

 The blank block is rendered in two cases.
-The first, if the tabs_for scope is empty and there are no
+The first, if the `tabs_for` scope is empty and there are no
 tabs with option ```present: true```.
 The second, if a tab has this option, but its personal scope is
 empty.

+Tabs can be conditionally rendered using the `if:` option and passing a `lambda` to it.
+If it evaluates
+to a falsish value, the tab is hidden.
+The block is executed in the view context.

 ### Filter